MicheleBosio99/ReclaimHumanity/Reclaim_Humanity/Documents/GameDesignDocument.md

     - GRAPHIC DETAILS:
         - 32x32 tiles and items.
 The characters will be bigger (something around 48x48);
-        - Biomes Maps are 128x128 tiles (so 4096x4096 pixels), plus the internal lab one and the external lab one;
+        - Biomes Maps are no more than 128x128 tiles (so 4096x4096 pixels), the internal lab is much smaller, it's 40x48 tiles;
         - Screen resolution: 16:9.
 (Still, how many (n*n pixels) tiles should appear in the cam view?
 Prof used something around 24 horizontal tiles with 16:9 resolution which could be good for us too);

     - PLAYING CHARACTER DETAILS: